dandv/meteor-accounts-guest/README.md

 Accounts Guest
 ============

-Automatically add visitor as anonymous guest with userId
+Automatically adds visitors as anonymous guests with a userId

 ##Features
 - each non-logged in visitor gets a userId, accessible via Accounts and Meteor.userId()